 strengthen/stretch, they need to be worked harder to improve further.
 Remember, each exercise is different so you will progress at different rates for different exercises –

 It takes time to build up strength and to stretch muscles.
-Whilst you should start to notice a difference after 2-3 weeks, you are likely to need to do exercises for at least 3 months to really notice a long term difference
+Whilst you should start to notice a difference after 2-3 weeks, you are likely to need to do exercises for at least three months to really notice a long term difference.

 Sometimes, doing exercises can get boring.
 Give yourself one or two days off a week off to help keep you motivated.

-often find it helps to split their exercises into 2 groups and do one
+often find it helps to split their exercises into two groups and do one

 lot at a time for a bit of variety.
 There is also usually more than one

 way to perform an exercise e.g. starting in a different position which

 can help keep things fresh.
 Or try exercising with someone else - that can be a great way to keep motivated.

 Every few weeks think back to where you were at the beginning of everything and see how far you’ve come – e.g. more movement, stronger, more flexible, able to do activities you couldn’t do before, less pain.